dillansimmons/storybook/readme.md

 ## Project overview

 ### Influence
-PDi is influenced heavily by film narrative and the feeling of being in a movie theater (or drive in theater).
+PbDi is influenced heavily by film narrative and the feeling of being in a movie theater (or drive in theater).
 Each piece includes generative prose and a visual to try to bring the viewer into the movie goer experience: The feeling when the lights go down and the introduction scene plays out.
 From action to horror to art-house the narratives and visuals are versitile and each influence each other.
 Random ideas that drove this:

 - Generative poetry (Nick Montfort / Alison Knowles / etc.)
 - Strange movie plots (Predator)
 - Detective writing
+- Grids
 - Letterpress offsets / Plotter layering
 - Op art